Unf0undedOmn1s/IEEE-XRCenter-UOI-Projects/README.md

 # FTP Honeypot Setup with vsftpd (Ubuntu + Kali)
+# This is a project inside the IEEE Student Branch Team UOI-Arta.

 This document describes how we set up an **FTP honeypot** on an Ubuntu machine using **vsftpd**, and tested access from a Kali machine.
 It includes all the steps, trial-and-error issues, and final working configuration.